philippkueng/librarian-node/README.md

-# librarian
+# librarian (work in progress)

-A Clojure library designed to ... well, that part is up to you.
+A prototype for a unified search application across cloud services.

 ## Usage